 Title and statement of responsibility area

-Letter to William Henry Harris from John Crevar, Liverpool, Nova Scotia
+Letter to William Henry Harris from John Crevar of Liverpool, Nova Scotia

 General material designation